 Billions of Dollars of Revenue to Protect

-So SAP has no stones to through here, and if Steve Lucas can’t figure that out, well I don’t know what to say.
+So SAP has no stones to through here, and if Steve Lucas can’t figure that out, well, I don’t know what to say.

 “We should also let it be known that comparing this Exalytics bundle/packaged thing is just a red herring for customers.
 It’s an attempt to imply that HANA isn’t ready to compete with Exadata or Oracle’s core database.
 It’s an attempt to imply HANA is limited to analytic business scenarios.”

 HANA is limited to analytic business scenarios.
 Steve Lucas should probably have educated himself on databases before writing these things.
 HANA has portions of the database that is column oriented.
 SAP proposed that the entire database was column oriented, but we later learned that HANA is a combination of row and column-oriented tables.
-However, HANA is effective only for queries run on preconfigured analytic data (so simple SQL queries) and slow for transaction processing or complex or long queries.
+However, HANA is useful only for queries run on preconfigured analytic data (so simple SQL queries) and slow for transaction processing or complex or lengthy queries.

 Column-Oriented for Analytics

 It is well known that column-oriented databases are optimized for analytics.
 This is covered in the article, Why SAP HANA is So Fast.
 Oracle 12c has a superior ability to switch between column-oriented and row-oriented storage.
-This is included in the article Which is Faster HANA or Oracle 12c?
+This is included in the article, Which is Faster HANA or Oracle 12c?